 Fire signs embody the nature of their element.
 They’re passionate but temperamental.
 They act intelligently, exhibit creativity, and lust for adventure.
 Fire signs include Aries, Leo, and Sagittarius.

 Rabbits symbolize fertility because of their hasty reproduction rate.
 They’re also known for good luck, hence the superstition and belief surrounding a rabbit’s foot.

 Speaking of being misunderstood...bats are another favorite witch pairing.
 And yes, they symbolize death but, like cats, they also symbolize rebirth.
-Bats live in the “womb” of Mother Earth, and are reborn at night when they leave their caves.
+Bats live in the womb of Mother Earth (caves) and are reborn at night when they leave.

 Whales are truly majestic underwater creatures.
 In some cultures, seeing a whale swimming is a sign of good luck, whereas a beached whale can be the exact opposite.
 Whales represent creativity.
 In particular, exhaling through their blowholes is symbolic of creative release and freedom.

 Ironically, while you might assume that rhinos represent something bold and aggressive, they actually symbolize peace and gentleness.
 Power too, but power matched with steadiness and control.

 Man’s best friend is loyal, protective, and unconditionally loving.
 Dogs represent companionship and animal-human ties.

 The ram is a symbol of Aries, one of the Fire astrological signs.
 With characteristically strong and curved antlers, rams are symbols of determination, force, and leadership.